 Search and Maps

-The University uses a Google Search Appliance that is accessible through the search box in the header of all pages within this site.
+The University uses a Google Custom Search that is accessible through the search box in the header of all pages within this site.
 This central site uses Google Maps.
 The searchable map (provided by IT Services) uses Open Street Map.
 The contact search is provided by IT Services.

 Contacting a webmaster